Moving to Progressive Delivery with Feature Flags

 1. What are the types of progressive delivery methods?

-- Canary deployments where you route a small percentage of traffic to a new version of your application while directing the majority to the stable version.
+- Canary deployments, where you route a small percentage of traffic to a new version of your application while directing the majority to the stable version.

 - Ring-based deployments extend the canary concept by defining explicit “rings” of users for progressive exposure.